-- no less than 100 contact hours, or the equivalent in Distance Education programs, with a content focus on English language, language learning and TESOL teaching
+- no less than 100 contact hours (delivered live online or face-to-face by a teacher), or the equivalent in Distance Education programs, with a content focus on English language, language learning and TESOL teaching

 - a practical component including at least six hours practice teaching in TESOL to actual students (not to classmates), supervised and assessed by a teacher who is qualified as per these requirements

 - is a recognised qualification delivered by an education provider registered with government as being eligible to deliver nationally recognised qualifications